BroderickHigby/Influencer-tracking/README.md

 # Sapie Space

-*Sapie Space helps businesses go viral through connecting them with influenceers in their industry.*
+Sapie Space helps businesses go viral using machine learning to connect them with influencers in their industry.*

 ## Quick Start